Warby Parker opens first-ever retail store in St. Louis

 “St. Louis is exemplary of the entrepreneurial and innovative spirit that’s at the core of Warby Parker,” says co-founder and co-CEO Dave Gilboa.
 “We’re thrilled to be planting permanent roots in a city with so much energy and history.”

 The new store was designed with distinctive touches to evoke the ambience of a classic library.
 It has brass detailing, light oak shelving, colorful displays of books and a marble Reference Desk!
-They’re also releasing their Topper sunglasses in Crystal, with Milky Gold lenses.
+They’re also releasing their Topper sunglasses in Crystal, with Flash Mirrored Iridescent lenses.

 The limited-edition frames are only available at the Central West End location.